Keyboard shortcuts

 Phase-specific errors:

-• Compiler APIs return CompileError
+• Compiler APIs return EngineError

-• Evaluator::run returns EvalError
+• Evaluator::run returns EngineError

 Evaluate Rex Code Directly

-let tokens = Token::tokenize("let x = 1 + 2 in x * 3")?;
+let program = parse("let x = 1 + 2 in x * 3").map_err(|errs| format!("{errs:?}"))?;

-let mut compiler = rexlang::Compiler::new(engine.clone());
+let mut compiler = engine.into_compiler();

-let program = compiler.compile_expr(program.expr.as_ref())?;
+let program = compiler.compile_program(&program, Default::default()).await?;

-let mut evaluator =
+let evaluator = compiler.into_evaluator();

-let value = evaluator.run(&program, &mut gas).await?;
+let value = evaluator.run(program, Default::default()).await?;

 println!("{value}");